sws2apps/sws-pocket/CONTRIBUTING.md

 - You will be working on one item at a time.
 - If you do not have it yet, fork the repository.
 Clone it if you will work locally.
 - If you have already forked and clone the repository, make sure that it is in sync with the upstream repository ([Syncing a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork)).
+- Add VITE_FINGERPRINT_API_CLIENT_KEY as Environment Variable.
+This is for Fingerprint Pro Public API Key.
+To create this value, navigate to the [application](https://dashboard.fingerprint.com/) where you have already created the Secret API Key.
+In the left side navigation, click on API Keys > Create Key > Public API Key.
 - Run `npm i` to install the needed dependencies

+### Local Backend Server

+The API backend project is also needed before running this project.
+The instructions on how to setup this API locally can be found [here](https://github.com/sws2apps/sws2apps-api/blob/main/CONTRIBUTING.md).

 ## Sending a Pull Request (PR)